 Osteoporosis is a bone disease that increases your risk of fractures.
 Currently, 10 million Americans have osteoporosis and 44 million are at risk.
-At Delaware Arthritis in Lewes, Delaware, board-certified rheumatologist Jose A. Pando, MD, and his team of providers offer advanced diagnostic testing for osteoporosis and treatment to improve bone health and reduce your risk of breaking a bone.
+At Delaware Arthritis in Lewes, Delaware, and Millville, Delaware, board-certified rheumatologist Jose A. Pando, MD, and his team of providers offer advanced diagnostic testing for osteoporosis and treatment to improve bone health and reduce your risk of breaking a bone.
 To schedule an appointment, call the office or request online today.

 Osteoporosis is a disease that causes your bones to be brittle and more susceptible to fractures.
 Even mild stress, such as coughing, can cause your bones to break if you have osteoporosis.